beancount/docs/docs/command_line_accounting_in_context.md

 The thing is, although I am by nature quite methodical, I would sometimes, just *sometimes* forget to update one of the files.
 Things would fall out of sync.
 When this happened it was incredibly frustrating, I had to spend time digging around various statements and figure out where I had gone wrong.
 This was time-consuming and unpleasant.
 And of course, when something you have to do is unpleasant, you tend not to do it so well.
 I did not have a solid idea of the current state of affairs of my company during the year, I just worked and earned money for it.
 My accountant would draw a balance sheet once a year after doing taxes in July, and it was always a tiny bit of a surprise.
 I felt permanently somewhat confused, and frankly annoyed every time I had to deal with “money things.”
 It wasn’t quite a nightmare, but it was definitely making me tired.
 I felt my life was so much simpler when I just had a job.

 But one day… one day… I saw the light: I discovered the double-entry method.
 I don’t recall exactly how.
-I think it was on a website, yes… this site: [<span class="underline">dwmbeancounter.com</span>](http://www.dwmbeancounter.com/) (it’s a wonderful site).
+I think it was on a website, yes… this site: [<u>dwmbeancounter.com</u>](http://www.dwmbeancounter.com/) (it’s a wonderful site).
 I realized that using a *single system*, I could account for all of these problems at the same time, and in a way that would impose an inherent error-checking mechanism.
 I was blown away!
 I think I printed the whole thing on paper at the time and worked my way through every tutorial.
 This simple counting trick is exactly what I was in dire need for.

 But all the software I tried was either disappointing, broken, or too complicated.
 So I read up on Ledger.
-And I got in touch with [<span class="underline">its author</span>](http://www.newartisans.com/).
+And I got in touch with [<u>its author</u>](http://www.newartisans.com/).
 And then shortly after I started on Beancount[^1].
-I’ll admit that going through the effort of designing my own system just to solve my accounting problems is a bit overkill, but I’ve been known to be a little more than extreme about [<span class="underline">certain things</span>](http://furius.ca/salsa-book/), and I’ve really enjoyed solving this problem.
+I’ll admit that going through the effort of designing my own system just to solve my accounting problems is a bit overkill, but I’ve been known to be a little more than extreme about [<u>certain things</u>](http://furius.ca/salsa-book/), and I’ve really enjoyed solving this problem.
 My life is fulfilled when I maintain a good balance of “learning” and “doing,” and this falls squarely in the “doing” domain.

 Ever since, I feel so excited about anything related to personal finance.
 Probably because it makes me so happy to have such a level of awareness about what’s going on with mine.
 I even sometimes find myself *loving* spending money in a new way, just from knowing that I’ll have to figure out how to account for it later.
 I feel so elated by the ability to solve these financial puzzles that I have had bouts of engaging complete weekends in building this software.
 They are small challenges with a truly practical application and a tangible consequence.
 Instant gratification.
 I get a feeling of *empowerment*.
 And I wish the same for you.

-[^1]: For a full list of differences, refer to [<span class="underline">this document</span>](a_comparison_of_beancount_and_ledger_hledger.md).
+[^1]: For a full list of differences, refer to [<u>this document</u>](a_comparison_of_beancount_and_ledger_hledger.md).